Has your physical or occupational therapist diagnosed your child with low muscle tone?

 - Your child appears to be floppy and to have loose joints.

-One thing that physical and occupation therapists will recommend for a child with low muscle tone is supportive shoes.
-I know this because I have been working for a children’s shoe store for over 10 years and we used to get referrals from physical and occupation therapists that wanted those children in supportive shoes and in some instances orthotics as well.
+One thing that physical and occupational therapists will recommend for a child with low muscle tone is supportive shoes, and in certain cases, orthotics.
+I know this because I have been working for a specialized children’s shoe store for over 10 years and we help families that were referred from physical and occupational therapists that wanted those children in supportive shoes and in some cases orthotics as well.

 So, one of the first things I want you to pay attention is to check your child’s posture in weight bearing.